timmcginley/41936/Subjects/Architecture/index.md

 Chief Consultant: Tim McGinley (Arch) and Anne Dederichs (Fire)

-This document covers the following
+This document covers the following:

 * [Skills and motivations](#skills-and-motivation)
 * [Assignments](#assignments)